agentlang-ai/agentlang-clj/README.md

 If you are excited about cutting-edge AI and programming language technology, please consider becoming a contributor to the Agentlang project.

-There are two ways you can contribute:
+There are two main ways you can contribute:

   1. Try out the language, report bugs and proposals in the project's [issue tracker](https://github.com/agentlang-ai/agentlang/issues).
   2. Actively participate in the development of Agentlang and submit your patches as [pull requests](https://github.com/agentlang-ai/agentlang/pulls).